-This graph shows the two dimensions of cognitive and behavioral, meaning that you have an intellectual understanding of this aspect, and you also act upon it.
-We don't have enough data to report if or how you connect with your feelings related to this item.
+This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
+We don't have enough data to report on your behaviors or feelings about this topic.

 THAT you believe the paradigm we have long been living with is due for a revision, because values like growth and progress may be linked to an assumption of unlimited resources, which may not be realistic.